PlainsightAI/legacy-docs/start.md

 The selected messaging type should be listed on the left.

+_Note: If you would like to configure your Sync 2.0 demo app to use Push, please contact support@sixgill.com_

 ## Connecting Devices
 Device sensor data is ingested into Sense 2.0 through the [Ingress API](http://docs.sixgill.com/ingress-api.html).
 For Android and iOS devices, this can be done by integrating the Sense SDK into a mobile app.
 The SDK handles sensor gathering at configurable intervals, and automatically sends the data to the Ingress API.
-The SDKs are authenticated using the API keys for the channel.
+The SDKs are authenticated using the API keys for their channel.

 ### iOS

-Sense Reach iOS SDK v1.0.0 _(released March 9, 2018)_
+Sense Reach iOS SDK v1.0.0 _(released TBD)_

 [Sixgill Reach iOS SDK User Guide](http://docs.sixgill.com/ios-sdk-objc-docs/user-guide.html)

 ### Android

-Sense Reach Android SDK v1.0.0 _(released March 9, 2018)_
+Sense Reach Android SDK v1.0.0 _(released TBD)_

 [Sixgill Reach Android SDK User Guide](http://docs.sixgill.com/android-user-guide.html)

+### Sixgill Sync 2.0
 Users can also demo the mobile SDK capabilities by using the Sixgill Sync 2.0 demo application, available on the App Store and (coming soon) the Google Play Store.

 Sixgill Sync 2.0 for iOS (link)

 Sixgill Sync 2.0 for Android (link)

 1. Download the app on your device using the link above
 2. Login with your Sense 2.0 account credentials. iOS devices should use an **iOS Mobile Devices** Channel and Android devices should use an **Android Mobile Device** Channel

 ![](images/508297263.png)

 _Note: The ability to scan QR codes has been temporarily removed from the Sync app._

 If using Sense 2.0 account credentials, you will be asked to select your project and channel.